Learn how to frost royal icing cookies with this easy step-by-step tutorial. These helpful tips and tricks are perfect

-- Beat the powdered sugar, water and meringue powder in a large bowl.
+- Add the powdered sugar, fresh lemon juice (or water) and meringue powder in a large bowl.
 Beat on low for 1 minute and then scrape down the sides.
-Then beat on medium speed until icing forms peaks.
-It will take about 7-10 minutes at low speed with a heavyduty mixer and 10-12 minutes at high speed with a handheld mixer.
+Then beat on medium speed until icing forms a peak and is glossy.
+It will take about 5 to 7 minutes at low speed with a stand mixer and 10-12 minutes at high speed with a handheld mixer.
 It should be fairly thick (and not fall off the paddle).
 If it's too thick add a little more lemon juice, if it runs off then you'll want to add a little more powdered sugar.

 - Once you've made the frosting, transfer to bowls for adding colors and then transfer into your frosting bag.

 - Next outline your cookie with a stiffer frosting and a fine frosting tip (I used a #2 tip).
 This border creates a dam to make sure the “flood” icing doesn’t go off the sides of the cookies.

-- Mix in 1 teaspoon of water to your frosting to make the flood icing.
+- Mix in 1 teaspoon of water or fresh lemon juice to your frosting to make the flood icing.
 The consistency will be a thick liquid like honey.
-Then using a icing bottle, spread the frosting inside the "outlined" cookie.
+Then using an icing bottle, spread the frosting inside the "outlined" cookie.